victorkvor/wannacry-vs-lockbit/LockBit.md

 ```
 .
 				<div align="center"><img src="images/lockbit_753.png" alt="screenshot"></div>
-				Then with [`RegQueryValueExW`](https://learn.microsoft.com/en-us/windows/win32/api/winreg/nf-winreg-regqueryvalueexw) obtains the value of the next deobfuscated data, which is `"ProductName":
+				Then with [`RegQueryValueExW`](https://learn.microsoft.com/en-us/windows/win32/api/winreg/nf-winreg-regqueryvalueexw) obtains the value of the next deobfuscated data, which is `"ProductName"`:
 				<div align="center"><img src="images/lockbit_754.png" alt="screenshot"></div>
 			After all the functions, it retrieves data of the host in a JSON format, as can be seen in x32dbg:
 			<div align="center"><img src="images/lockbit_755.png" alt="screenshot"></div>